I will be testing growing the best tomatoes vertically on strings to evaluate and provide you with the best advice to help you with this method.

 You should remove these every week to send all the energy to the plant’s main stem that will produce fruit.

-Remove all the lower branches to reduce the opportunity of disease and any yellowing leaves.
+Remove all the lower branches to reduce the opportunity for disease and any yellowing leaves.

 As the plants set tomatoes on and the plants continue to grow up the string you need to continue to remove the stems in the crotch off the main stem.